 October 9, 2017

 If you have children, it’s important to follow national guidelines to protect their precious gift of sight.
 Vision screenings and comprehensive eye examinations are recommended at regular intervals, even if there are no signs of trouble.
-Any child who appears to have difficulties seeing or exhibits potential symptoms, such as squinting and frequent eye rubbing, should receive a comprehensive eye exam by an optometrist or ophthalmologist.
+Any child who appears to have difficulties seeing or exhibits potential symptoms of being nearsighted or far sighted, such as squinting and frequent eye rubbing, should receive a comprehensive eye exam by an optometrist or ophthalmologist.

 Uncorrected myopia (nearsightedness) in children may negatively impact their development and increase refractive error progression over time.

-Myopia (nearsightedness) is a type of refractive error in which close vision is sharp, but objects farther away appear blurred.
-Nearsightedness occurs when the eyeball is too long, the cornea is steeply curved, the lens stays focused on near vision, or a combination of all these factors.
+Myopia (being nearsighted) is a type of refractive error in which close vision is sharp, but objects farther away appear blurred.
+When you are nearsighted, the eyeball is too long, the cornea is steeply curved, the lens stays focused on near vision or a combination of all these factors.
 This causes light rays to focus at a point near the front of the retina rather than directly on its surface, resulting in distant objects being out of focus.

 Myopia affects 4% of children ages 6 months to 72 months and 9% of children ages 5 to 17.
 In about 10% of people with myopia, the condition progresses in severity.
 Recent studies show the prevalence of myopia is rising at an alarming rate.
 It is one of the five eye conditions considered an immediate priority by the World Health Organization’s Global Initiative for the Elimination of Avoidable Blindness.
 In all age groups, an estimated one-third of the population has myopia, however, the incidence rate is as high as 90% in some parts of East Asia.
 According to the latest data, an estimated 80% to 90% of students in China, Taiwan, and South Korea who completed secondary school are myopic, while 20% are highly myopic.